 Furthermore, rather than using the standard MiniMagick library as the default image processor, Active Storage now uses the image processing gem.
 In addition to ImageMagick and GraphicsMagick, such a solution is more adaptable because it supports the newer libvps library.
 By the way, this library performs admirably in terms of both performance and memory use.

-If you are looking to implement the new Rails 6, you need a dedicated professional assistance!
+If you are looking to implement the new Rails, you need dedicated professional assistance!

 W3villa Technologies is a leading Ruby on Rails development company that provides the best Ruby on Rails development solutions.
 We have extensive experience in ROR web and mobile development, as well as a thorough understanding of the ROR framework, which allows us to complete complex application development projects faster and more cost-effectively.